stardog-union/stardog-blog/content/posts/stardog-docs.md

 ## Documents & Databases

 In the enterprise data is everywhere.
-Some of it is unstructured, free text of the sort that's in every business document ever written or generated.
+Some of it is free text of the sort that's in every business document ever written or generated.
 Typically you don't really care whether some fact you need to do your job exists in a document or in some database.
 You just need access to the fact or, increasingly,